A joint precoding framework for wideband reconfigurable intelligent surface-aided cell-free network: Simulation Results

-At last, the average weighted sum-rate against the number of RIS elements is shown in Fig. \ref{img:simulation_4}.
-We can see that the \ac{wsr} performance gain of the \ac{ris}-aided cell-free network increases as the number of \ac{ris} elements rises, because more RIS elements provide higher beamforming gain.
-As the \ac{ris} is low-cost and energy-efficient, we can come to the conclusion that increasing the number of \ac{ris} elements can be a cost-effective way to improve the performance.
-More importantly, we can find an interesting observation that, with the increase of \ac{ris} elements, the approximation loss of the low-resolution phase shift becomes larger.
-For instance, when $N=32$, the approximation loss in the case “2-bit phase shift” is about $5\%$ of the ideal case, and this loss grows to $9\%$ when $N=64$.
+Using the same setups as above, we present the average weighted sum-rate against the number of RIS elements in Fig. \ref{img:simulation_4}.
+We can observe that, the \ac{wsr} of the proposed RIS-aided cell-free network increases as the number of \ac{ris} elements rises.
+More importantly, we find that, with the increasing of \ac{ris} elements, the approximation loss of the low-resolution phase shift becomes larger.
+For instance, when $N=100$, the approximation loss in the case “{\it 1-bit phase shift}” is about $14\%$ of the ideal case, and this loss grows to $21\%$ when $N=180$.
 The observation implies that, when the number of \ac{ris} is large, is is necessary to use more accurate phase shifts for passive precoding, so that the signals reflected from \ac{ris}s can reach the users more precisely.
-In addition, since the dimension of $\bf \Theta$ is $RN$, the complexity of solving (\ref{eqn:37}) grows with the number of \ac{ris} elements $N$, and too more RIS elements will also make the channel estimation and hardware implementation more challenging.
-Thus, it is essential to choose the number of \ac{ris} elements reasonably.
+In addition, since the dimension of $\bf \Theta$ is $RN$, the complexity of solving (\ref{eqn:37}) grows with the number of \ac{ris} elements $N$, and too more RIS elements will also make the channel estimations more challenging.
+Thus, it is essential to choose the \ac{ris} element number reasonably.